Lost Friends Meet

 “Yes.
 I must, Grandy.
 You have a couple of visitors.”

-“I don't want,” Grandy turned sideways on his chair to see who had come to disturb his peace.
+“I don't want,” Grandy turned sideways on his chair to see who

 “My god.
 Clarey,” said a surprised Grandy.